Bichon Frise Breed Summary

 Fluffy, Happy, Playful, Affectionate and Intelligent

 These doggies are a very popular breed due to their adorable appearance and loving personalities.
-They are fantastic around children and love to be the centre of attention.
+They are fantastic around children and love to be the center of attention.
 However, as they love to be around their 'hoomans' so much, they are prone to developing separation anxiety, making them slightly more difficult to live with unless you work or stay at home for most of the day.

 Bichon Frises are also a very high maintenance doggy - especially in the grooming department!
 You should expect to have them professionally groomed around once a month, which means the costs can add up very quickly.

 Fun Fact: These dogs were often seen performing in circuses as they were so quick to learn and pick up new tricks!

 |Height (at the withers)||Males and Females 9.5in - 11.5in|

 |Common health issues||Hereditary cataracts, Patella luxation, Immune Mediated Thrombocytopenia (ITP), Autoimmune Haemolytic Anaemia (AIHA), Heart disease: Patent Ductus Arteriosus, Portosystemic Shunt, Immune Mediated Haemolytic Anaemia, Deafness, Diabetes (type 1 diabetes mellitus), Urolithiasis, Primary Ciliary Dyskinesia, Haemophilia, Ciliary dyskinesia, Episodic Cerebellar Dysfunction, Secondary glaucoma, Cancer, Basal Cell Tumors|

 |Other Names||Bichon, Bichon à poil frisé, Tenerife Dog|